cncf/toc/tags/environmentalsustainability.md

 * https://www.worldbank.org/en/news/feature/2022/05/23/what-you-need-to-know-about-net-zero

 ## Mission Statement
 This TAG's goal is to advocate for, develop, support, and help evaluate environmental sustainability initiatives in Cloud Native Technologies.
-We will identify values and possible incentives for service providers to reduce their consumption and carbon footprint through cloud native tooling.

-All activities of this TAG should aim to identify values and possible incentives for service providers to reduce their consumption and carbon footprint through cloud native tooling.
+This TAG will identify values and possible incentives for service providers to reduce their consumption and carbon footprint through cloud native tooling.

 ## Responsibilities & Deliverables

 ### Background
 We recognize that:
 - the trade off between reducing resource consumption and higher performance is hard to balance
-- there is a lack of well supported and documented benchmarks for evaluating cloud native projects in their default or optimized configurations
+- there is a lack of well supported and documented approaches for evaluating cloud native projects in their default or optimized configurations

 ### In-Scope

 - Identify, define, and develop tooling to assess and improve environmental sustainability approaches, including
-    - Quantify the energy consumption of cloud native projects individually as well as in common integration patterns.
+    - Quantify the energy consumption of cloud native implementations individually as well as in common integration patterns.
-    - recommendations to manage full-stack software such that the overall energy consumption and associated carbon are reduced.
+    - Recommendations and strategies to develop, package, distribute, deploy, and operate cloud native implementations to reduce energy consumption and carbon as well as the various environments they operate in and which impact their consumption
-    - items to evaluate technological and architectural health of projects
+    - Capabilities, benchmarks, and processes to evaluate technological and architectural health of projects
 - Community outreach on any items within scope, for instance, social media/conferences/podcasts/meetups et cetera
 - Collaboration with other sustainability efforts